 Apostrophes show possession and contractions.
-Don’t use them for descriptive phrases or to make nouns plural.
+Don’t use them in descriptive phrases or to make nouns and shortened forms plural.

 Apostrophes show possession

-To correctly show possession by using an apostrophe, first ask, ‘Who or what is doing the owning?’
+To correctly show possession by using an apostrophe, first ask, ‘Who or what is doing the possessing?’

 There are possession rules for using an apostrophe, according to the type of noun.